msbobh/Processdocs/README.md

 •	Destems all words (using an implementation of the porter stemmer)

-•	Writes out the processed files with same file name but with a .txt suffice
+•	Writes out the processed files with same file name but with a .txt suffix

 •	Creates a dictionary (dictionary.txt) of all unique words (column 1) and word frequency (column 2).